-If you don’t work in corrections you might not know that there is a big difference between a jail and a prison.
-The type of healthcare services you provide and the patient community is varied – although there are similar components to each.
+If you don’t work in corrections, you might not know that there is a difference between a jail and a prison.
+Jails and prisons have different functions and patient populations.
+The type of healthcare services provided may be varied as well, although there are similar components to each.

-Nurses who end up enjoying the jail environment like a fast-paced constantly changing situation.
-These are usually the same nurses who thrive in an urban emergency room as there are similarities in the type of conditions encountered.
+Nurses who enjoy practicing in the jail environment like a fast-paced, constantly changing situation.
+These are usually the same nurses who thrive in an urban emergency room, as there are similarities in the type of conditions encountered.
 Jail nursing can involve interesting assessment situations and a good bit of trauma evaluation.
 Major conditions addressed include substance withdrawal, contagious disease, and suicide prevention.

-The prison environment has more opportunity for planning and scheduling as the inmate community will be around longer, generating the ability to develop a therapeutic relationship.
-There is greater involvement in medication management, patient education, and diagnostics.
-Nurses who value a long term relationship and the opportunity to improve health outcomes over time tend to prefer prison nursing as a correctional specialty.
+The prison environment has more opportunity for planning and scheduling.
+Since these individuals will be incarcerated for a longer, and known, amount of time, correctional nurses practicing in prisons have an opportunity to develop therapeutic relationships.
+There is greater involvement in medication management, diagnostics and discharge planning.
+Nurses who like to establish long term relationships with their patients and improve health outcomes over time tend to prefer prison nursing as a correctional specialty.

 How about you?
 Which type of correctional nursing do you prefer and why?
 Share your thoughts in the comments section of this post.